February 20, 2026

 That's a lot of steps for a small task.

-- Best for: macOS users who want quick rewrites without a browser
+• Best for: macOS users who want AI provider flexibility and a one-time purchase option

 ProWritingAid — Writing Improvement Platform